 We may earn money or products from the companies mentioned in this post.

-Once you’ve decided to go to Aruba and used some of our tips, the hard part is deciding which beach to go to first.
+Once you’ve decided to go to Aruba and used some of our Aruba visitor tips, the hard part is deciding which beach to go to first.
 There are so many to choose from!
-Due to the fairly small size of the island, you can just keep driving until you find what appeals to you.
+Due to the fairly small size of the island, you can keep driving until you find what appeals to you.
 Do you want to soak up some sun?
 Windsurf?
 Snorkel?
-Enjoy jetskis?
-Whatever your preference, there is sure to be a beach perfect for you, and usually with a bar on site!
-Most of the beaches are located along the South shore of the island which is more developed.
-The beaches on the North shore are beautiful but the tides are rougher, so most of them have signs warning you not to swim.
-They looked beautiful but dangerous.
+Ride a jet ski?
+Whatever your preference, there will surely be a beach perfect for you, and usually with a bar on site!

 Manchebo Beach